1936 Federal

 Driver Brothers #2, #3 and #1 Federals with Grummet bodies, Camberwell VIC, circa 1937.
 Federal #2 on the left is our preserved Federal in the Driver Classics fleet

-At the conclusion of the war, General Motors-Holden offered a modern, radically styled forward control bus, including both body and chassis – the Bedford OB.
-Although the Federals had a proven track record, many operators, including Driver Brothers, switched away from Federals and similar vehicles, to this modern post war design, rather than the traditional conventional layout of the Federal.
+At the conclusion of the war, General Motors-Holden was ready to offer a modern, radically styled forward control bus, including both a GM-H designed and initially GM-H built body with a General Motors' UK produced Bedford OB chassis.
+In addition to this were government imposed currency restrictions that limited trade with the USA.
+This resulted in all US sourced chassis forced to carry a financial burden, making them uncompetitive with non-US chassis, in particular UK sourced chassis, which was the government’s intention.
+Although the Federals had a proven track record, many operators, including Driver Brothers, then switched away from Federals and similar vehicles to GM-H’s modern post war design, rather than the traditional conventional layout of the Federal.